CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface Geometry of CCS to Mitigate Global Warming: Appendix A. Physics formulation

 \section{Appendix A. Physics formulation}

-For the static model, the mathematical formulation is: Formulating the problem set here further in a mathematical way, we solve a partial differential problem stated as: In terms of the domian $\Omega$, the boundary of the domain is denoted as $\Gamma = \Gamma_u\cup \Gamma_t$, where $\Gamma_u\cap \Gamma_t=\phi$, and the partial differential equations we are solving can be expressed as:
+For the static model, the mathematical formulation is as follows.
+We solve a partial differential equation problem stated as: for the domain $\Omega$, the boundary of the domain is denoted by $\Gamma = \Gamma_u\cup \Gamma_t$, where $\Gamma_u\cap \Gamma_t=\emptyset$, and the partial differential equations we solve can be expressed as